elisabettadecao/elisabettadecao.github.io/research/index.md

   - Media coverage: [RES 2019](https://www.res.org.uk/resources-page/when-unemployment-leads-to-maltreatment-of-children-new-evidence-from-the-united-states.html), [ITV](http://www.itv.com/news/meridian/update/2017-11-03/oxford-university-finds-unemployment-a-factor-of-child-neglect/), [International Business Times](http://www.ibtimes.co.uk/there-direct-link-between-rises-child-abuse-mass-unemployment-1645687), [Oxford University News](http://www.ox.ac.uk/news/2017-11-02-child-neglect-linked-parental-unemployment).

 ## Selected work in progress
-* "Education, genes and fertility" with Selin Köksal, Nicola Barban, and Marco Francesconi. _Work in progress_
+* "Education, genes and fertility" with Selin Köksal, Nicola Barban, and Marco Francesconi.

+* "The Intergenerational Impact of Gestational Exposure to the National Health Service in the UK" with Genevieve Jeffrey and Alistair McGuire.

-* "Air Pollution and Health" with Gabriella Conti, Edward Pinchbeck, and Sefi Roth. _Work in progress_
+* "Air Pollution and Health" with Gabriella Conti, Edward Pinchbeck, and Sefi Roth.

+* "Metrics for Health Policy" with Joan Costa-i-Font and Ilias Kyriopoulos.

+* "The impact of the family planning program on fertility and mortality" with Nicola Barban, and Marco Francesconi.

 ## Publications